FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 # Autonomous System Integration Handbook
 This page describes how to integrate you autonomous system (AS) to the Formula Student Driverless Simulator (FSDS).
+The rules and procedures set out in this document will be used during the FSOnline competition.

 ## High level overview
 Your AS is expected to continuously run a ros master.